 Process

-To submit a subdivision application, the authorized representative of the owner (lawyer, land surveyor, etc.) must provide the development officer with the following documents:
+To submit a subdivision application, the authorized representative of the owner (lawyer, land surveyor, etc.) must present the following documents to one of our planning agents:

-1. An application signed by the owner or authorized representative
+1. A request signed by the owner or the authorized representative

-2. A tentative plan prepared by a land surveyor licensed in New Brunswick
+2. A provisional plan prepared by a registered land surveyor from New Brunswick

-3. Proof of payment of the application fee (see section on fees)
+3. The payment of application fees (see the section on fees)

 Subdivision approval process